andrewdpoh/Bamboo_Docs/docs/evasion.md

 ```

 </details>
 This modification allows the executable to be easily incorporated within our C2 and agent, making it more convenient and efficient for our purposes.
+With this modification, the file is stored as EDRBlocker.exe in the Teamserver.